 Why are my cupcakes so dry ?

 The main problem behind all of this is that the gluten bonds can’t hold everything together, because they need a bit of moisture to form.
-If your recipe is too dry they may not form properly.
+If your recipe is too dry it may not form properly.

 Gluten-free recipes tend to come out dry